KasonChan/encryption/README.md

 Encryption
 ==========

-This is a repo containing the following encryption algorithms.
+This is a repo contains the following encryption algorithms.
 They are written in Scala.

 *  RSA public-key encryption